spakov/furminal/docs/docgen/index.md

 1. Allow the user to interact with the terminal configuration (though the settings window should work fine at this point), and
 2. Improve the visuals and user experience

-Take a look at the source code of w6t (link) and TermBar (link) for two different approaches to both.
+Take a look at the source code of Furminal (link) and TermBar (link) for two different approaches to both.